About the FARMS Program

 - Improve natural systems in the Upper Myakka River Watershed (UMRW)

-As of October 2019, eight projects have been approved and are operational offsetting 3 mgd through conservation and the reuse of tailwater.
+As of June 2022, nine projects have been approved and are operational offsetting 3 mgd through conservation and the reuse of tailwater.
 These projects are reducing the contribution of groundwater to this volume-sensitive basin.

 - Reduce groundwater use by 40 mgd within the Southern Water Use Caution Area (SWUCA)